AlexJReid/blog/content/posts/rtdpub/index.md

 ### Commercial

-Still working this out, but an indie dev needs to eat, so the plan is to [provide support, custom integrations and white label solutions for data vendors, built on rtd.pub](https://acornsoft.uk).
-There will be a small per-seat monthly subscription.
+This is under consideration, but an indie dev needs to eat.
+The current plan is to [provide support, custom integrations and white label solutions for data vendors, built on rtd.pub](https://acornsoft.uk).
+There may be a small per-seat monthly subscription.

 An ecosystem is important, so the following will be permissively open-sourced: